maesoser/home-server/readme.md

 #### Grafana

+Grafana is a famous monitoring solution designed to generate graphics from different data sources like prometheus, elasticsearch, graphite, loki, etc.

 #### Prometheus

 Prometheus is a well-known TSDB.
 This service receives data from different local or remote (by using promrelay) exporters.